yurus0/snake-game-java/README.md

 # snake-game-java
-a classic snake game using Java Swing Framework.
+A classic snake game using Java Swing Framework.
+The simplest way to launch the game is to download the source code and launch it using your IDE.

+## What the game looks like
 ### Launch screen

 ![Alt text](https://github.com/yurus0/snake-game-java/blob/main/screenshots/Screen%20Shot%202023-04-30%20at%202.34.24%20PM.png)